akka/akka-persistence-cassandra/EventsByTag.md

 ## Bucket sizes

-Another improvement the new eventByTag implementation will have is a configurable bucket so that high throughput tags are supported.
+Events by tag partitions are grouped into buckets to avoid a partition for a given tag getting to large.

  1000s of events per day per tag -- DAY
  100,000s  of events per day per tag -- HOUR 1,000,000s of events per day per tag -- MINUTE

+This setting can not be changed after data has been written.

 More billion per day per tag?
 You probably need a specialised schema rather than a general library like this.

 ### Migrating

 A one off manual run of a provided stream will take events from the messages table and save them to the tag views table.
-This may take a long time if you have a lot of events.
+This can run while your application is running but be careful as it will produce a large number of writes to Cassandra.

+Once you restart with the new version of the plugin each time a persistent actor is recovered it will repair the tag views table for any event that was missed during the migration.

 ## Consistency

 Event by tag queries are eventually consistent, i.e. if a persist for an event has completed is does not guarantee that it will be visible in an events by tag query, but it will eventually.

-Order of the events is maintained per persistence id per tag by maintaining a sequenceId for tagged events.
+Order of the events is maintained per persistence id per tag by maintaining a sequence number for tagged events.
+If an event is missing then `eventByTag` queries will fail.

 ### Missing and delayed events.